abhijeet0717/abhijeet0717/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on various open-source projects
+- 🔭 I’m currently working on various personal projects
-- 🌱 I’m currently learning advanced JavaScript and TypeScript
+- 🌱 I’m currently learning advanced Machine learning and RAG
 - 👯 I’m looking to collaborate on open-source projects and hackathons
-- 💬 Ask me about web development, Python, and DevOps
+- 💬 Ask me about web development, Python, and Machine Learning
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/abhijeet0717/)
 - ⚡ Fun fact: I love playing chess and solving puzzles